elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 It came with $150 of razerstore credits which I spent on a Kraken V2 Headset since my desktop lack a microphone and headphones.

 This review takes place in July 2022, so the laptop has lasted more than 5 years.
-I'm upgrading to the Razer Blade 14 which has more desktop related specs along with alledgedly better battery life.
+I'm upgrading to the Razer Blade 14 which has more desktop related specs along with allegedly better battery life.

 ### Specs